 Not too fancy, just dredge chicken cutlets (or breasts or thighs), crisp them in butter and olive oil, move them to the oven to keep warm, and proceed with the best part of this recipe, the pan sauce.
 It's kind of amazing how rich a pan sauce can be, simply made by scraping the fond, adding a bit of wine, and swirling in a pat of butter at the very end.
 It's only a matter of minutes, but it's the sauce that really makes the dish.

-What Worked: Mark Bittman calls these cutlets quick, dependable, rich, and rather elegant and we're wont to agree, it's that rich, winey pan sauce that gives them that elegance.
+What Worked: Mark Bittman calls these cutlets quick, dependable, rich, and rather elegant, and we agree.
+It's that rich, winey pan sauce that gives them that elegance.

 What Didn't: We're quite pleased with this recipe every step of the way.